 In the Pacific Northwest Clostera brucei is found most commonly in central and southern British Columbia as well as in adjacent northern Washington and Idaho.
-Scattered records from west of the Cascades extend south to the northern Willamette Valley.
+Scattered records from west of the Cascades extend south to west-central Oregon.
 This moth has also been found in southeastern Idaho.

 This moth occupies a large portion of North America.
 It is found from Maine to New Jersey in the east, extending west to the West Coast.
 The range includes Colorado in the Rocky Mountains as well as California.